chinemeze847/Tweekles/README.md

 # Africa-Teambox-Model
 This is a private repository for the africa teambox model

-## Our sample application if named Tweekles - it is sort of a mini Twitter clone with not much functionality.
+## Our sample application is named Tweekles - it is sort of a mini Twitter clone with not much functionality.

 Miro board: https://miro.com/app/board/uXjVOg1foJ8=/